mengab/GAGNet/README.md

 Currently, we release our research code for training and testing for two types of models with content loss and combined loss.
 They should produce the same results as the paper under LD and AI configurations, respectively.

 ### Testing
-* our input_mask data can be downloaded from this link!
+* our input_mask test data can be downloaded from this link!
 ```
 https://drive.google.com/drive/folders/
 ```